What Really is WannaCry Ransomware: Identifying It in Simpler Terms

 For now, the best advice to guard against this virus is not to click on suspicious links or open attachments from unknown sources.
 Check the reliability of a link by hovering your cursor over it to make sure the URL matches the hyperlink.

 You can also install updates and patches on your operating systems and applications as soon as you receive them, while experts have also advised the use of complex passwords and logins.
 To further enhance your IT security, include random, upper- and lowercase letters; numbers; and symbols.
 Do not reuse old passwords and logins.
-Users should also have a back-up solution of your files on an external drive or other appropriate medium, so you’ll still have access even if you lose access to your computer or other device.
+Users should also have a back-up solution of your files on an external drive or other appropriate media, so you’ll still have access even if you lose access to your computer or another device.